Ground and excited-state energies with analytic errors and short time evolution on a quantum computer: Numerical results

 In Figure\,\ref{initial_input_state}, we report the results of in total 1140 different calculations with average results per each fixed number of determinants included in the initial input state (dots) and the corresponding standard deviation (bars).

 Figure \ref{initial_input_state}a shows the squared overlap of an approximate state and the exact FCI state as a function of the number of determinants employed in the approximation.
 Figure\,\ref{initial_input_state}b shows the average error $\epsilon_{avg}$ (over the multiple runs) for the fourth excited singlet state $|S_4\rangle$ of the $\text{H}_{8}$ system, again as a function of the number of determinants.
 A logarithmic scale is used on the vertical axis to better visualize the wide range of errors.

-The error decreases rapidly with increasing the number of determinants included in the initial state up to around 60 determinants.
-Such a wave function yields a squared overlap of $|\langle S_{4}|S_{4,\rm FCI}\rangle|^2 \approx 0.35$.
-Subsequently, upon adding more determinants to the initial-state linear combination of configurations, the error decreases below the chemical accuracy threshold (i.e., $\epsilon_{avg} \leq 10^{-3}$ Hartree).
-Beyond approximately 200 determinants, the average error continues to decrease but at a much slower rate.
-Eventually the energy error plateaus in the $10^{-4} - 10^{-5} \,\,\text{Hartree}$ range.
+In Figure\,\ref{initial_input_state}b, we observe three distinct regimes in the error scaling with respect to the initial state quality.
+First, the error decreases rapidly until approximately 60 determinants are included, corresponding to an initial squared overlap of $|\langle \Psi|S_{4,\rm FCI}\rangle|^2 \approx 0.35$.
+In the second regime, adding further determinants continues to reduce the error below the chemical accuracy threshold ($\epsilon_{avg} \leq 10^{-3}$ Hartree), although the rate of improvement is reduced.
+Finally, beyond 200 determinants, the average error plateaus in the range of $10^{-4} - 10^{-5}$ Hartree.

-These findings indicate that our approach offers a promising pathway for tackling quantum chemistry problems where only a wave function with a limited square overlap with the target state is accessible to classical computation.
+Our analytical framework (particularly Section \ref{sec:Amp}) provides a rigorous explanation for this behavior.
+In the first regime, the initial state reaches a sufficient overlap such that the in-band amplitude $|a|_{\text{min}}=|\langle \Psi|S_{4,\rm FCI}\rangle|$ satisfies the detectability condition of Eq.\,\eqref{eq:weight_lowerbound}.
+Below this threshold, the signal is indistinguishable from the noise background.
+Beyond this threshold (second regime), increasing the overlap further improves the conditioning of the weight matrix, $\lambda_m(B_M^m)^{-1}$.
+As established in the general Theorem\,\ref{thm:subspace_master}, a better-conditioned weight matrix linearly suppresses perturbations from arbitrary error sources --- including stochastic shot noise --- leading to the observed accuracy gains.
+However, in this regime, Eq.\,\eqref{eq:weight_lowerbound} implies $\lambda_m(B_M^m)^{-1} \sim |a|_{\text{min}}^{-2}$, and the advantage of increasing $|a|_{\text{min}}$ eventually saturates (third regime).
+Beyond sufficiently large overlaps ($|a|_{\text{min}}^2 \gtrsim 0.5$), further increases yield diminishing returns, as QPD already efficiently suppresses out-of-band frequencies.
+Consequently, the overall error plateaus at the dominant error level set by the shot noise.

+These results demonstrate the robustness of QPD to imperfect state preparation: the method achieves chemical accuracy with initial states accessible via classical approximations, provided they satisfy a modest overlap threshold.
+This threshold depends on the magnitude of the other error sources.